-- (i) extend above a ridgeline; - (ii) materially and adversely impact a scenic viewshed; - (iii) require the removal or relocation of a protected tree; or - (iv) be on the same parcel as a landmark property.
+- (i) extend above a ridgeline; - (ii) ~~materially and adversely~~ impact a scenic viewshed; - (iii) ~~impacts require the removal or relocation of~~ a protected tree; or - (iv) ~~impacts be on the same parcel~~ as a landmark property. - (v) ~~watershed and seasonal springs.~~

 (2) Stealth and concealment techniques.
 All new facilities and substantial changes to existing facilities shall include appropriate stealth and concealment techniques given the proposed location, design, visual environment, and nearby uses and/or structures.
-All ground-mounted outdoor transmission equipment and associated enclosures or shelters shall be screened with concrete walls meeting the requirements of Sec.
-10-2.805(f)(2) not less than six (6) feet above ground.
+All ground-mounted outdoor transmission equipment and associated enclosures or shelters shall be screened with concrete walls ~~meeting the requirements of Sec.
+10-2.805(f)(2) or wooden fences~~ not less than six (6) feet above ground.
 No barbed wire, razor wire, or other such similar fences shall be permitted; chain link fences may be permitted only when completely concealed from public view.
-All wires, cables, and any other connections shall be completely concealed from public view to the maximum extent feasible.
-Stealth and concealment techniques do not include incorporating faux-tree designs of a kind substantially different than the surrounding live trees.
+All wires, cables, and any other connections shall be completely concealed from public view to the maximum extent feasible. ~~Stealth and concealment techniques do not include incorporating faux-tree designs of a kind substantially different than the surrounding live trees.
+Stealth and concealment techniques do not include is not incorporating fake trees of a kind different than the surrounding trees.~~

 (3) Landscaping.
 All facilities shall include a landscaped buffer at least four (4) feet wide outside the perimeter of the ground-mounted equipment.
 All landscaping shall be maintained in accordance with Article 12 of this chapter.
-The Planning Commission may increase, reduce, or waive the required landscaping when it finds that a different requirement would better serve the public interest.
+The ~~Planning~~ Commission may increase, reduce, or waive the required landscaping when it finds that a different requirement would better serve the public interest.

 (4) Height.
-All new facilities and substantial changes to existing facilities shall comply with the applicable zone height limit as specified in Title 10, Chapter 2 of this Code.
+All new facilities and substantial changes to existing facilities shall comply with the applicable zone height ~~limit as specified in Title 10, Chapter 2 of this Code, except where height increases are needed to achieve adequate signal propagation over roofs, trees, and similar obstacles.~~

 (5) Setbacks.
-All new facilities and substantial changes to existing facilities shall comply with the applicable setback requirements as specified in Title 10, Chapter 2 of this Code.
+All new facilities and substantial changes to existing facilities shall comply with ~~all the~~ applicable setback requirements ~~as specified in Title 10, Chapter 2 of this Code.~~

 (6) Lights.
-Unless otherwise required under Federal Aviation Administration ("FAA") regulations, applicants shall install only timed or motion-sensitive lights and design all lights associated with the wireless communication facility in accordance with Article 16.5 of this chapter.
+Unless otherwise required under Federal Aviation Administration ("FAA") regulations, applicants shall install only timed or motion-sensitive lights and design all lights associated with the wireless communication facility ~~so as to avoid "light spillage" onto adjacent properties~~ in accordance with Article 16.5 of ~~this chapter~~.